fdac/syllabus/README.md

 * Please try to use issues and wikis: as you resolve problems it is important to document the problem and the resolution.
 It helps others (and yourself) if you encounter a similar issue later.
-   1. issue title is very important: provide a one-line summary for the issue title
+   1. title is very important for an issue: provide a one-line summary
    1. describe the issue and the relevant context, attach screenshots if needed
-   1. as more information is gathered, document in the comments section
+   1. as more information is gathered, document that in the comments section
    1. once the issue is resolved, please close it and explain briefly how it was resolved.
 Perhaps even add a wiki entry.
-* For VM problems, I have added [a possible suggestion](https://github.com/fdac/syllabus/wiki)
+* For VM problems related to VT-x/AMD-v, I have added [a possible suggestion](https://github.com/fdac/syllabus/wiki)

 * **Course:** [COSCS-495/COSCS-595][class-site]